new-networktech/heimdall-onclick-install/Readme.md

 ---

 ## **Prerequisites**
-1. A fresh Ubuntu 22 server.
+1. A fresh Ubuntu 22 or + server.
 2. Basic familiarity with using the command line (no technical expertise required).
 3. A Telegram bot token and your Telegram chat ID.